Agentic AI-RAN Empowering Synergetic Sensing, Communication, Computing, and Control: Typical Low-Altitude Applications of Agentic AI-RAN

 \subsection{Industrial Internet of Things}

 The Industrial Internet of Things (IIoT) is evolving toward highly autonomous production environments where intelligence extends beyond the factory floor into the aerial domain.
-In large industrial facilities and logistics hubs, low-altitude UAVs increasingly complement ground-based Automated Guided Vehicles (AGVs) and robotic arms to enable three-dimensional situational awareness and flexible material handling \cite{lei2025satellite}.
-Agentic AI-RAN facilitates air-ground coordination by enabling the edge node to fuse visual and state information from heterogeneous agents.
-For example, UAVs can assist AGVs in navigation and inventory verification from above, while the edge agent synchronizes their trajectories to prevent collisions and optimize task allocation.
-Upon detecting production deviations through real-time visual inspection, the system can immediately adjust robotic arm trajectories to correct errors without halting the assembly line.
+In large industrial facilities and logistics hubs, low-altitude UAVs increasingly complement ground-based Automated Guided Vehicles (AGVs) and robotic arms to enable three-dimensional situational awareness and flexible material handling \cite{10926519}.
+Agentic AI-RAN facilitates air-ground coordination by enabling the edge node to host task-level services and fuse state information from heterogeneous agents.
+For example, UAVs can assist AGVs in navigation and inventory verification from above, while the orchestration layer synchronizes their trajectories through sensing-data transport and control delivery to prevent collisions and optimize task allocation.
+Upon detecting production deviations through real-time visual inspection, the edge platform can support application-side control services that update robotic arm trajectories without halting the assembly line.
 This enables precise material handover and continuous operation under tight latency constraints.